When clicking on one or more instrument(s) in the tree, the editing page of instruments appears.

 To facilitate and speed up editing in the table, the following features have been implemented:

 - the mouse wheel may be used to change a value (the cell has to be in edit mode first),

-- a keyboard can be used to set the rootkey, key range and velocity range (the cell has to be in edit mode first),
+- an external keyboard can be used to set the rootkey, key range and velocity range (the cell has to be in edit mode first),

 - a multiple selection, followed by the editing of the last cell, will edit all cells simultaneously,

-- the keys "delete" and "backspace" clear the content of all selected cells,
+- the keys Del and Backspace clear the content of all selected cells,

-- stereo divisions may be edited simultaneously if the option is enables in the software preferences,
+- stereo divisions may be edited simultaneously if the option is enabled in the software preferences,

 - key names may be numeric or as a text (having C3, C4 or C5 as middle C), depending on the option chosen in the preferences,